aviaviavi/toodles/README.md

 Use arbitrary key value pairs `<key>=<value>|<key2>=<value2>|...` and design any organization scheme you wish!
-A good use for this is to enter dates of deadlines for TODO's that you can sort on in Roodles
+A good use for this is to enter dates of deadlines for TODO's that you can sort on in Toodles

 #### Tags